 What are the chances of getting a job?

-Demand for IT helpdesk/support technicians is high because organisations are increasingly relying on computer systems and networks to operate effectively.
-Technicians are needed to support staff using those systems and networks, and to identify and fix any problems.
+- technicians are needed to support staff using those systems and networks, and to identify and fix any problems

 Shortage of experienced IT helpdesk/support technicians

-As a result of these factors, IT helpdesk/support technician appears on Immigration New Zealand's long-term skill shortage list.
+As a result, IT helpdesk/support technician appears on Immigration New Zealand's long-term skill shortage list.
 This means the Government is actively encouraging skilled IT helpdesk/support technicians from overseas to work in New Zealand.